Salmon Balls (Keto, Paleo, Whole 30)

 Why?
 Because they’re super quick to make, I always have the ingredients on hand (I get my wild canned salmon from Costco – THIS brand), they are very nutrient dense and we just love ‘em.

 Oh and sorry about the name.
-I suppose Salmon Bites would have been a more appropriate name, but we call them Salmon Balls around here, so that’s what you’re stuck with
+I suppose Salmon Bites would have been a more appropriate name, but we call them Salmon Balls around here, so that’s what I’m going with 🙂